kaimisou/tubetube/README.md

 * Add/remove username to filter for exclusive search
 * Show comment with specific time when the seek-bar reach the time once the comment been loaded
-* google translate button for comments which you can't read
+* Google translate button for comments which not written in your language

 # Known Issues
-* sometimes comments from previous video will showed instead of current (usually the first comment)
+* Sometimes comments from previous video will showed instead of current (usually the first comment)
-* comments won't show during fullscreen mode
+* Comments won't show during fullscreen mode
-* fullscreen button won't work well when video changed if toggle it from Theater mode
+* Fullscreen button won't work well when video changed if toggle it from Theater mode
 * "Add to FilterList" button in search result page duplicated sometimes
-* drop down list for font choice acts heavy
+* Drop down list for font choice acts heavy

 # Donate
 If you really enjoy this tool and willing to support my work